mingluuu/FinTechBootcamp_Assignments_15/README.md

 - datetime - The datetime module supplies classes for manipulating dates and times.
 - dateutil - powerful extensions to datetime by | pip install python-dateutil
-- Create and Activate an AWS Account
+- Create and Activate an AWS Account:

 1)Create your account
 2)Add a payment method
 3)Verify your phone number